truenas/documentation/content/en/hub/tasks/advanced/jails-software.md

 Compiling a port has these disadvantages:

 + It takes time.
-Depending upon the size of the application, the amount of dependencies, the speed of the CPU, the amount of RAM available, and the current load on the TrueNAS® system, the time needed can range from a few minutes to a few hours or even to a few days.
+Depending upon the size of the application, the amount of dependencies, the speed of the CPU, the amount of RAM available, and the current load on the TrueNAS system, the time needed can range from a few minutes to a few hours or even to a few days.

-If the port does not provide any compile options, it saves time and preserves the TrueNAS® system resources to use the pkg install command instead.
++ If the port does not provide any compile options, it saves time and preserves the TrueNAS system resources to use the `pkg install` command instead.
 The [FreshPorts.org](https://www.freshports.org/) listing shows whether a port has any configurable compile options.

 <img src="/images/jails-audio-tag.png">
 <br><br>